saidvandeklundert/saidvandeklundert.github.io/_posts/2020-5-4-juniper-lag.md

 A LAG combines multiple physical links between two adjacent nodes together to establish a single (virtual) link.
 This offers increased bandwidth, link efficiency and physical redundancy.

-In order to make protocols that run accross the LAG rapidly detect failures, you can configure them with BFD.
+In order to make protocols that run across the LAG rapidly detect failures, you can configure them with BFD.
 BFD supports OSPF, IS-IS, BGP, LDP, RSVP, static routes and more.

 In some networks, BFD is configured for multiple protocols at the same time.
 But did you know that you can also protect a LAG using BFD?
 And that this protection also helps the higher-layer protocols to respond faster?